Growing Sweet Potatoes in New South Wales

 Sweet potatoes handle hot dry weather well.
-Water them when the soil is dry.
+Water them if the soil dries out.

 Don’t over-feed your sweet potatoes with nitrogen.
 Give them a balanced, organic feed every 8 weeks through the growing season.
 Compost tea or a balanced organic fertilizer are good options.

 A good thick layer of organic mulch will help with water retention.
-Straw, shredded leaves, grass clippings or coconut husks are all good options.
+Lucerne, sugar cane or pea-straw are all good options.

 Pull the vines out of the way so that you can see the soil and then dig your tubers up using a garden fork.
 Take care not to damage your tubers while harvesting.
 Sweet potatoes need to be cured to make them sweet and tasty.
 Leave them to stand in a warm, humid, well-ventilated spot for a few days before eating them or storing them away.